DEV Community

 A tuple:

-• is the ordered collection of zero or more elements whose type is tuple:
+• is the ordered immutable(hashable) collection of zero or more elements whose type is tuple:

-• Ordered means that the order of the elements in a tuple is kept so it guarantees that the order is always the same unless someone or something changes it.
+• Ordered means that the order of each element in a tuple is kept so it guarantees that the order is always the same.

 • can have any types of elements.